Jackson Pro Series Signature Misha Mansoor Juggernaut ET7 Review & Prices

 Hand Size Comfortability

-After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Jackson Pro Series Signature Misha Mansoor Juggernaut ET7's construction is balanced for most hand sizes.
+After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Jackson Pro Series Signature Misha Mansoor Juggernaut ET7's construction favors people with relatively small hands.

 Nevertheless, this comes down in the end to personal preference.
 Make sure you test this guitar—or another one with similar characteristics—before buying.